 Negative SEO uses malicious tactics to sabotage a website’s search engine rankings.
 A dangerous method, Negative SEO via URL Parameter Abuse, exploits a flaw in Joomla’s core System - SEF plugin’s canonical URL generation, enabling attackers to create duplicate content issues that harm rankings.
-This article explores this threat, how System - SEF causes it (as seen on an official Joomla site), why nearly all official Joomla sites disable the plugin (likely due to this exploit), and what RicheyWeb is doing about it - informed by SEO insights from dofollow.com.
+This canonical attack method is a real threat, and System - SEF causes it (as seen on an official Joomla site), why nearly all official Joomla sites disable the plugin (likely due to this exploit), and what RicheyWeb is doing about it - informed by SEO insights from dofollow.com.

 How URL Parameter Abuse Causes Negative SEO

-In this attack, malicious actors create links to your Joomla site with junk query parameters, like https://yoursite.com/article?negative=seo or ?viagra=cheap, and promote them on spammy sites to attract Google’s crawlers.
+In this attack, malicious actors create links to your Joomla site with junk query parameters, like https://yoursite.com/article?negative=seo or ?viagra=cheap, and promote them on spammy sites to attract Google’s crawlers via injection and parameter pollution.
 When Joomla’s System - SEF plugin is enabled, it includes all request parameters in the <link rel="canonical"> tag, treating each link as a unique URL despite identical content.
-For example:
+Here's an example of this type of canonical attack:

 -